Skip to main content

 Carbohydrate-electrolyte solutions contribute to the maintenance of endurance performance during prolonged endurance exercise.

-Such drinks should provide 80–350 kcal/l from carbohydrates, with at least 75% of energy from carbohydrates with a significant glycaemic effect (e.g., glucose, glucose polymers, sucrose).
-They should also contain 20–50 mmol/l sodium (460–1150 mg/l) and have an osmolality of 200–330 mOsm/kg water.
+Carbohydrate-electrolyte solutions should contain 80-350 kcal/l from carbohydrates and at least 75% of the energy should be obtained from carbohydrates that have a clear blood sugar-raising effect, such as glucose, glucose polymers and sucrose.
+The drinks should also contain between 20 mmol/l (460 mg/l) and 50 mmol/l (1,150 mg/l) sodium and have an osmolality of 200-330 mOsm/kg water.

-More about carbohydrate‑electrolyte solutions
+More about Carbohydrate-electrolyte solutions

 Creatine

-More about creatine
+More about Creatine

 Copper

-Copper contributes to normal energy‑yielding metabolism.
+Copper contributes to normal energy metabolism.

 Copper contributes to normal hair pigmentation.